-Within most organizations, there are several teams that can (and do) make changes to the website.
+Within most organizations, there are several teams that can (and do) make updates to web pages.

 Developers, UX teams, merchandising teams, marketing teams … you get the idea.